maxpou/maxpou.fr/content/_drafts/2020-monorepo/index.md

 * if you work with 10% of the codebase, you probably don't care about the 90% remaining

+* deployment problem: if 2 team bump versions and one version is refused by QA, can block other team to release

 ## Tools (JavaScript)